SubhamShrestha-NPU/WeakAI/README.md

 - **Choose Personality:** Pick a personality for Descartes and watch how it interacts with you.

 ## License 📜
 This project is licensed under the **MIT License**.
 Feel free to modify and use Descartes however you like, while enjoying all the cool features it brings!
+It is completely open-source; this means you can feel free to copy, modify, and distribute it without running into any issues.

 ---